T R I P T I

 (I have a morning meeting tomorrow.
 If I don't wake up, wake me up at 7, okay?)

-My faint hope broke like glass.
+My hope broke like glass.

 (Okay)